flamerecca/yii2-gitbook-cookbook/security-rbac.md

 ## 設置 RBAC 元件 {#configuring-rbac-component}

-Initial configuration of authentication manager component follows the same pattern as[any other component configuration](http://www.yiiframework.com/doc-2.0/guide-structure-application-components.html): in the application config under`components`section we're adding section called`authManager`specifying a class and options for the object created.
+Initial configuration of authentication manager component follows the same pattern as [any other component configuration](http://www.yiiframework.com/doc-2.0/guide-structure-application-components.html)：in the application config under`components`section we're adding section called`authManager`specifying a class and options for the object created.
 There are two backends available for authentication manager: PHP files and database.
 Both are using the same API so there's no difference besides how RBAC data is stored.

 ### PHP 後端 {#php-backend}

-In order to configure PHP backend add the following to your config file:
+要設置 PHP 後端的部份，在 config 加上：

 ```php
 return [